More results found.

 Deed Tax Revenue Bonds

-On behalf of the District, I would like to welcome you to our new investor relations website.
+On behalf of the District of Columbia, I would like to welcome you to our investor relations website.
 We appreciate your interest and investment in bonds issued by the District, as it allows us to make critical investments in public infrastructure throughout the District.
 We are committed to maintaining our strong bond ratings, and we are also committed to being as transparent as possible with the investor community and public at large.

 I hope you find this website useful as you seek to better understand the credit fundamentals of the District of Columbia.
 Please do not hesitate to contact our office with suggestions for how we can be doing better.
 Thanks again for your interest in our bond program.